-Cindi L. Markwell SECRETARY OF THE SENATE
+Cindi L. Markwell SECRETARY OF

+THE SENATE

+(Date and Time)

+Jarge S. Polis

-hay at APPROVED Wh (Date and Time) Jaren S. Polis GOVERNOR OF THE STATE OF COLORADO
+GOVERNOR OF THE STATE OF COLORADO

-1 DEPARTMENT OF PUBLIC HEALTH AND ENVIRONMENT

-2 Health Facilities and Emergency Medical Services Division

-3 STANDARDS FOR HOSPITALS AND HEALTH FACILITIES CHAPTER 2 - GENERAL LICENSURE 4 STANDARDS

-5 6 CCR 1011-1 Chapter 2

-- 6 [Editor's Notes follow the text of the rules at the end of this CCR Document.]

-- 7

-- 8 INDEX

-- 9 Part 1 Definitions

-- 10 Part 2 Licensure Process

-- 11 Part 3 General Building and Fire Safety Provisions

-- 12 Part 4 Quality Management Program, Occurrence Reporting, Palliative Care

-- 13 Part 5 Waivers of Regulations for Facilities and Agencies

-- 14 Part 6 Access to Client Records

-- 15 Part 7 Client Rights

-- 16 Part 8 Protection of Clients from Involuntary Restraint or Seclusion

-- 17 Part 9 Medications, Medical Devices, and Medical Supplies

-- 18 Part 10 Healthcare-Associated Infection Reporting

-- 19 Part 11 Influenza Immunization of Employees and Direct Contractors

-- 20 Part 12 -COVID-19 Immunization of Employees, Direct Contractors, and Support Staff INFECTIOUS

-- 21 DISEASE MITIGATION AND CONTROL

-- 22 \\\\\

-- 23 11.2 General Provisions

-- 24 \\\\\

-- 11.2.3 Facilities and agencies shall ensure that ninety percent (90%) of employees and direct contractors have received the influenza vaccine during a given influenza season.
-In order to demonstrate that the ninety percent (90%) rate has been meet, facilities and agencies shall: - (A) By May 15th of every year, report to the Department, in the form and manner specified by the Department, the vaccination rate for employees and direct contracts for the most recent influenza season. - (B) Have defined procedures to prevent the spread of influenza from unvaccinated healthcare workers. - 33 (C) Maintain for three (3) years the following documentation that may be examined by the 34 Department in a random audit process: - (1) [Emergency rule expired 12/28/2021] PROOF OF IMMUNIZATION, AS DEFINED AT PART 1.51 OF THIS CHAPTER. - 37(2)A medical exemption signed by a physician, physician assistant, advanced38practice nurse, or certified nurse midwife licensed in the State of Colorado stating39that the influenza vaccination for the employee or direct contractor is medically40contraindicated as described in the product labeling approved by the FDA.
+1 DEPARTMENT OF PUBLIC HEALTH AND ENVIRONMENT 2 Health Facilities and Emergency Medical Services Division 3 STANDARDS FOR HOSPITALS AND HEALTH FACILITIES CHAPTER 2 - GENERAL LICENSURE 4 STANDARDS 5 6 CCR 1011-1 Chapter 2 6 [Editor's Notes follow the text of the rules at the end of this CCR Document.]
+7 8 INDEX 9 Part 1 - Definitions 10 Part 2 - Licensure Process 11 Part 3 - General Building and Fire Safety Provisions Part 4 - Quality Management Program, Occurrence Reporting, Palliative Care 12 Part 5 - Waivers of Regulations for Facilities and Agencies 13 Part 6 - Access to Client Records 14 15 Part 7 - Client Rights 16 Part 8 - Protection of Clients from Involuntary Restraint or Seclusion Part 9 - Medications, Medical Devices, and Medical Supplies 17 Part 10 - Healthcare-Associated Infection Reporting 18 Part 11 - Influenza Immunization of Employees and Direct Contractors 19 Part 12 -COVID-19 Immunization of Employees, Direct Contractors, and Support Staff INFECTIOUS 20 21 DISEASE MITIGATION AND CONTROL 22 23 11.2 General Provisions 24 11.2.3 Facilities and agencies shall ensure that ninety percent (90%) of employees and direct 25 contractors have received the influenza vaccine during a given influenza season.
+In order to 26 demonstrate that the ninety percent (90%) rate has been meet, facilities and agencies shall: 27 (A) By May 15th of every year, report to the Department, in the form and manner specified by 28 the Department, the vaccination rate for employees and direct contracts for the most 29 30 recent influenza season.
+31 (B) Have defined procedures to prevent the spread of influenza from unvaccinated 32 healthcare workers.
+33 (C) Maintain for three (3) years the following documentation that may be examined by the Department in a random audit process: 34 35 [Emergency rule expired 12/28/2021] PROOF OF IMMUNIZATION, AS DEFINED AT (1) PART 1.51 OF THIS CHAPTER.

+A medical exemption signed by a physician, physician assistant, advanced contraindicated as described in the product labeling approved by the FDA.